go-gost/docs/en/docs/concepts/resolver.md

     ttl: 30s
 ```

-## IPv6
+## Prefer IPv6

-Resolver returns IPv4 addresses by default and can be switched to IPv6 addresses by setting the `prefer` property.
+Resolver returns IPv4 addresses by default and can be switched to IPv6 addresses by setting the `prefer` option.

 ```yaml
 resolvers: